 Countless studies have shown that older people who do resistance training can significantly improve their muscle strength and performance, even after just a couple of months of training—and even if they are frail and over age 80.
 Any strength training can help prevent or treat sarcopenia.
 Strenuous workouts are most effective, according to a 2010 analysis in Aging Research Reviews, which included data from 47 studies, though that would be challenging for many sedentary older people.

 Most Americans—even vegetarians and athletes—get more than enough protein from food.
 Older people are often exceptions, however.
 Sometimes it’s because they simply eat less or have trouble chewing protein sources such as meat.
+(Not sure how much protein you're getting?
+Click here.)

 The recommended dietary allowance (RDA) for adults is 0.8 grams of protein a day for each kilogram (2.2 pounds) of body weight.
 That’s 56 grams of protein for someone weighing 154 pounds.